utk-cs340-fall24/Gain-Grain/README.md

 Whether you're trying to gain muscle, lose weight, or simply eat healthier, this app provides everything you need to plan, track, and succeed in your fitness journey — all in one place.

-Project contributers: Ethan Crall, Trevor Eisenbacher, Viewsh Gupta, Brodie Kovach, Peyton Pridemore
+Project Contributers: Ethan Crall, Trevor Eisenbacher, Viewsh Gupta, Brodie Kovach, Peyton Pridemore